speshak/grizzl-e-monitor/README.md

   the Grizzl-E Connect API.
 - `GRIZZLE_CONNECT_API_PASSWORD`: The password to use when authenticating with the Grizzl-E Connect API.

-InfluxDB output can be enabled to defining the following
-- `INFLUX_HOST` - Hostname of Influx
-- `INFLUX_TOKEN` - API key for Influx
-- `INFLUX_BUCKET` - InfluxDB bucket name.
-Defaults to `default`
-- `INFLUX_ORG` - InfluxDB Organization name

 TimescaleDB output for transaction metrics can be enabled by defining:
 - `TIMESCALE_URL` - A DB URL for the PostgreSQL database.